Hetal-Devikar15/Non-invasive-Cholesterol-Detection-Device/README.md

    - Follow on-screen instructions to place your finger on the sensors.
    - View the predicted cholesterol level on the LCD screen.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.